-If you choose to email this invite consider sending out an official evite such as the one found at the evite website.
+If you choose to email this invite consider sending out an official evite from one of the many sites on the web.
 It's a nicer way to send out the information than just a regular email.
 It makes the upcoming meeting seem more like a festive event!

 A good book club meeting gets everyone excited for the next book and discussion.
 Everyone leaves anxious to get to the library or bookstore to get their hands on that new book!